-The fact that certain foods can trigger a flare-up in some rosacea patients is well known.
-In reaction to these foods and other environmental factors such as sun exposure or extreme temperatures, the body releases substances that cause a chain reaction affecting skin that leads to flushing, inflammation and, for some, burning and stinging sensations.
-However, although the outcome may be the same, different foods trigger different processes, according to a presentation at the American Academy of Dermatology’s virtual annual meeting this year.
+BARRINGTON, Illinois (June 15, 2021) — The fact that certain foods can trigger a flare-up in some rosacea patients is well known.
+In reaction to these foods and other environmental factors such as sun exposure or extreme temperatures, the body releases substances in the skin that cause a chain reaction that leads to flushing, inflammation and, for some, burning and stinging sensations.
+However, although the outcome may be the same, different foods trigger different processes, according to a presentation at the American Academy of Dermatology’s recent virtual annual meeting.

 “We know that sun, hot beverages, chocolate, spicy food and alcohol — many “fun” things in life — can exacerbate rosacea,” said Dr. Vivian Shi, associate professor of dermatology at the University of Arkansas for Medical Sciences.
 “But something that we don’t hear a lot about is that cold and formaldehyde-containing foods may also affect rosacea.”

 Formaldehyde occurs naturally in small amounts in many fruits and vegetables, such as papayas, oranges, pears and bananas, as well as in fish, meat and poultry, milk, sugar and coffee.
-The chemical is widely used as a preservative to kill micro-organisms in order to extend shelf-life, and as a defoaming agent for food processing.
+The chemical is widely used as preservative to kill micro-organisms such as bacteria, in order to extend shelf-life and as a defoaming agent for food processing.
 While it can be toxic in large quantities, the amount present in food is typically well within safe levels.
-People’s response to consuming formaldehyde-containing foods varies; therefore, some experience rosacea symptoms while others do not.
+People’s response to consuming formaldehyde-containing foods varies; therefore, some experience rosacea while others do not.

 In contrast, cold beverages and formaldehyde-containing foods — as well as mustard oil and cinnamaldehyde, the organic compound that gives cinnamon its flavor — trigger the release of a different protein, transient receptor potential alkyrin 1 (TRPA1), which interacts with sensory neurons.2 Similarly to TRPV4, TRPA1 causes an increase in substance P and mast cell production of histamine and cathelicidin, leading to flushing and inflammation, as well as itching sensations.3